Alverrt/ghost-scroll/README.md

-# humanScroll Function Documentation
+# humanScroll Documentation

-The `humanScroll` function is designed to simulate human-like scrolling behavior on a web page using puppeteer.
+The `humanScroll` is designed to simulate human-like scrolling behavior on a web page using puppeteer.
 It includes a combination of smooth and random scrolling movements to mimic natural user behavior.

 ## Prerequisites